 - OS – CentOS, Ubuntu

 Once you know what tech stack you are going to use, you need to choose the hosting solution.
-It may sound easy but trust me it’s essential to pick it wisely.
+It may sound easy, but trust me, it’s essential to pick it wisely.

 Choosing the right hosting will save you money and serve your user faster & better.
-Some of the questions you should consider while choosing hosting provider are:
+Some of the questions you should consider while choosing a hosting provider are:

 - Does it offer what your product needs?